baby basics and nighttime changes

 • spray paint (I opted for sea glass spray paint so it would be more opaque, but they also make translucent spray paint)

 This project is so simple and can be customized any way you’d like to fit your own decor.
-Simply take the glass block outside or to a well ventilated area (once you’ve got your little one down for a nap, finally) and cover with several, light coats of spray paint.
+Simply take the glass block outside or to a well ventilated area (once you’ve got your little one down for a nap) and cover with several, light coats of spray paint.
 Once it’s dry all the way then fill the block with your light strand—that’s it!
 If you’d like to you could also place a vinyl decal on the front of your block.
 I thought about adding some waves to mine but decided sometimes less is more.

 #BacktoBabyBasics